 Mr. Neufeld [Aphria’s CEO] said Aphria is planning to launch a new business this month called Aphria International.
 The proposed company will focus on growing and selling cannabis for patient use outside Canada and the United States, including across Europe, Africa, Latin America and the Caribbean.
 This is set to be a separate public company, coming to market through a reverse takeover in mid-February of an entity listed today on the TSX Venture Exchange.

-We find it bizarre that Aphria is both acquiring (through Nuuvera) and spinning out public international operations virtually simultaneously.
+However, we find it bizarre that Aphria is both acquiring (through Nuuvera) and spinning out public international operations virtually simultaneously.
 We have emailed Aphria seeking comment on the rationale behind this seemingly contradictory strategy and have not heard back as of this writing.
 Should we hear back from the company, we will update this accordingly.

 Following our failure to understand the Nuuvera transaction on any credible economic or strategic basis, we began exploring the relationships of key individuals that participated in the transaction.
 On DeFrancesco’s Instagram page, we noticed that he posted a news release relating to the Aphria/Nuuvera transaction and claimed to be the “architect of bringing these 2 great brands together”